taitulism/Bootstruct/Docs/README.md

 All of the three chains start with `first` and end with `last` methods.
 These are the very first and last methods a controller (who has them) would call, regardless of its role per request.

-The principle is pretty simple: **each chain has a center, its main point, and you can run some code before and after that main point.**
+The principle is pretty simple: **each chain has a center, which is its main point, and you can run some code before and after that main point.**

 The target-chain is all about the verbs (GET, POST, PUT, DELETE).
 They are for controllers' core functionality (see wiki: [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).